 In 1990, Congress officially established the first week of October as Mental Illness Awareness Week.
 They did this to encourage people to work together and educate the public about mental illness.
 NAMI (National Alliance on Mental Illness), raises awareness about mental illness.
 They do this through public education and providing support to those with mental illness.
 Also, they help people with mental illness fight the stigma associated with the condition.

-#Mental #Illness #Awareness #Week provides a dedicated time for mental health advocates across the country to come together and it also gives the public an opportunity to learn more about specific symptoms that arise with mental health issues.
-This year, NAM is focusing attention on “five mental health conditions in need of better public understanding and stigma-busting.”
-You can learn more about the conditions that #NAMI is highlighting by clicking on the conditions below:
+#Mental #Illness #Awareness #Week provides a time for mental health advocates across the country to come together.
+Also, it gives the public a chance to learn more about mental health issues and symptoms.
+NAMI focuses attention on “five mental health conditions in need of better public understanding and stigma-busting.”
+You can learn more about the conditions that NAMI highlights by clicking on the conditions below:

 - Dual Diagnosis